raspberrypilearning/from-me-to-you/en/step_5.md

 when this sprite clicked
 ```

-These blocks have a different shape, they are sometimes called **Hat blocks** and they start code running when a particular event, such as a user clicking, happens.
+These blocks have a different shape — they are sometimes called **Hat blocks**.
+They start code running when a particular event happens, such as a user clicking.

 --- /collapse ---